-We will liaise with your local speech and language therapist if you have one and invite them to attend as well, either in person or by Skype or Zoom.
+We will liaise with your local speech and language therapist if you have one and invite them to attend as well, either in person or remotely.
 This will mean that we can decide together how best to help your child.

-Your assessment will be funded by Action for Stammering Children.
+Your child’s assessment will be funded by the NHS / the Stuttering Foundation.